Uvacoder/port-greweb/_posts/2013-08-21-FM-audio-api.md

 [![](/images/2013/08/Frequencymodulationdemo-td.png)](http://en.wikipedia.org/wiki/File:Frequencymodulationdemo-td.png)

 ***N.B.*** *Our interactive demos in this article will always play a sound and visualize it (waveform / spectrum analyzer).
-You will have different kind of controls depending on each specific aspect I want to picture.*
+You will have different kind of controls depending on each specific aspect I want to illustrate.*

 *The demos should work on Chrome. __However if you get an AudioContext failure, please reload the page__ (you may not be able to start them all in one row).*